Tutorial

 3.1.2 Installing PostgreSQL

-I prefer to install and run Postgres App which usually works out of the box with OS X.
+I prefer to install and run Postgres App which usually works out of the box with macOS.

-However, you can also install postgres with Homebrew.
+However, you can also install PostgreSQL with Homebrew.
 Run the command:

 brew install postgres